 About the Program

-The Hoover Institution appreciates the important role of Congressional staff, as they advise Members on the critically important policy issues that routinely come before Congress.
-The Hoover Institution is uniquely positioned to offer these staff comprehensive policy seminars that explore both the philosophical foundations of political reasoning as well as the mechanics of the policies themselves.
+The Hoover Institution appreciates the important role of congressional staff, as they advise Members on the critically important policy issues that routinely come before Congress.
+The Hoover Institution is uniquely positioned to offer these policy seminars for congressional staff and support their work navigating complex policy issues.

 Hear From Alumni